iknow/berry2nix/README.md

 When building a project with workspaces, information about the sub-packages is provided in the `packages` attrset.
 The name from the package.json is in `packageName` while the relative path to the sub-package is available in `path`.

-If `workspace-tools` is installed, it's also possible to build them as derivations with the workspace focused, however there is not much benefit to doing so now since the berry cache is always built with all packages.